United States debt ceiling: Extraordinary measures

 The Treasury Department is permitted to borrow funds needed to fund government operations, as had been authorized by congressional appropriations, up to the debt ceiling, with some small exceptions.
 In a letter to Congress on April 4, 2011, Treasury Secretary Timothy Geithner explained that when the debt ceiling is reached, the Treasury can declare a "debt issuance suspension period" during which it can take "extraordinary measures" to continue meeting federal obligations provided that it does not involve the issue of new debt.
 These measures are taken to avoid, as far as resources permit, a partial government shutdown or a default on the debt.
 These methods have been used on several previous occasions in which federal debt neared its statutory limit.

 Extraordinary measures can include suspending investments in the G Fund of the Thrift Savings Plan of individual retirement funds of federal employees.
 In 2011, extraordinary measures included suspending investments in the Civil Service Retirement and Disability Fund (CSRDF), the Postal Service Retiree Health Benefits Fund (Postal Benefits Fund), and the Exchange Stabilization Fund (ESF).
 In addition, certain CSRDF investments were also redeemed early.
 In 1985, the Treasury had also exchanged Treasury securities for non-Treasury securities held by the Federal Financing Bank.

 However, these amounts are not sufficient to cover government operations for extended periods.
 Treasury first implemented these measures on December 16, 2009, to avoid a government shutdown.
 These measures were implemented again on May 16, 2011, when Treasury Secretary Geithner declared a "debt issuance suspension period".
 According to his letter to Congress, this period could "last until August 2, 2011, when the Department of the Treasury projects that the borrowing authority of the United States will be exhausted".

 The measures were again implemented on December 31, 2012, the start of the debt ceiling crisis of 2013 with the default trigger date ticking to February 2013.
 The crisis was deferred with the suspension of the limit on February 4, and the cancellation of the extraordinary measures.
 The measures were again invoked at the end of the ceiling's suspension on May 19, 2013, with the date of exhaustion of the resources and the default trigger date being estimated by the Treasury as October 17.
-The ceiling was again suspended by legislation on that date until February 4, 2014.
+The ceiling was again suspended until February 7, 2014.